 (A hard copy version of the articles on this site have been compiled in a book titled “Questions for the Lion Tamer”.
 It’s for sale on Amazon for $19.99)

-Much like the training wheels on a bicycle assists a young child by honing their abilities to eventually ride a bike without them, virtual reality (VR) headsets might be capable of assisting a person develop the neural connections when they are incapable of utilizing their one imagination in a vivid enough manner to induce the physical change.
+Much like the training wheels on a bicycle assists a young child by honing their abilities to eventually ride a bike without them, virtual reality (VR) headsets might be capable of assisting a person develop the neural connections when they are incapable of utilizing their own imagination in a vivid enough manner to induce the physical change.
 If a person can realize significant strength gains from visualizing themselves performing an exercise, there could lie the potential to utilize the same mechanisms to address disease.

 The intriguing aspect of this potential is maximizing the speed and effectiveness of the projected device and protocol.
 A virtual reality headset could provide the visual stimulation to tap into one’s own imagination but a neurofeedback device utilizing EEG equipment would be necessary to measure the type of brain activity taking place from the VR graphics.